 2.9 An assessment of the visual prominence of the site and the potential impact of development was considered in a study undertaken in February 2006 by Vincent and Gorbing.
 It concluded that sensitive development of land parcels A, B, C and D could take place without serious detrimental affect on the general landscape of the wider area.
 New and replacement tree planting will help to assimilate new development in the landscape as well as complement different land uses.
+Consideration will be given to the impact of any proposed development on the landscape to ensure that it does not have a detrimental impact.

-Ecology
+Ecology/Biodiversity